 TRAINS OF THOUGHT

 Our lives as frequent flyers would be a hell of a lot better if we could sprinkle more trains into the mix.
-But rail travel in the United States is a mess, a victim of 19th-century thinking in a 21st-century world.
+But American rail travel is a mess, a victim of 19th-century thinking in a 21st-century world.
 We spend far too much time waxing nostalgic about the glories of the 20th Century Limited and far too little time thinking about where rail travel can replace short-haul flights or onerous local car commutes.
 Here are some fresh thoughts about railroads and the business traveler, complete with links to some of my "best" columns about Amtrak and its weird operations.

 THE MARTIN DEUTSCH READER

 Here is something you will not read in a Martin Deutsch column: He turned 80 in April, 2011.
 Martin doesn't celebrate his birthday, but we should not ignore more than 50 years of work of the man who literally invented business travel journalism.
 So I've got some thoughts about the man and choose 17 of his columns worth revisiting.

 The eternal battle between business travelers and the travel industry seems to have an immutable front line: price.
 Here is my current best thinking about buying airline fares, hotel rooms, rental cars and international business-class travel.
 Plus insight into general T&E expenditures and finding credit cards that don't charge foreign-exchange fees.